Invoice-build/app-web/content/about.md

 I have also open-sourced everything about Invoice.build, the code, roadmap and analytics.
 I have written a little about why I did that here: https://garethfullers.site/blog/im-open-sourcing-my-next-side-project/

-If you have any questions please get in touch here: gareth@remotely.digital
+If you have any questions please get in touch here: hello@invoice.build